ssl-hep/ServiceX/servicex_app/README.rst

 Authentication
 **************
-Authentication is currently implemented via `Globus <https://www.globus.org/>`_, a federated identity provider which implements the OAuth 2.0 protocol.
+Authentication is currently implemented via an interface to an OpenID Connect provider of your choice.
+It has so far been tested with `Globus <https://www.globus.org/>` and Keycloak.
 Prospective users must visit the ServiceX website included in this Flask app at its hosted domain.
-There, they can sign in via Globus to confirm their identity using any supported identity provider (e.g. their university, CILogon, or GitHub account).
+There, they can sign in via the OIDC provider.
 A corresponding ServiceX user account will be created.
 Existing users can also visit the website to view information associated with their account.

+By default there is an additional step where new users need to be approved.
+If successful authentication with the OIDC provider can be considered to constitute authorization to use ServiceX as well, then this step can be skipped.

-Authorization
+Authorization for Requests
 *************
 If authentication is enabled, API resources will be protected with JWT bearer tokens.
 Authenticated users will be issued a ServiceX API token, which is a JWT